equinor/webviz-config/CONTRIBUTING.md

 within the timeout, the cached result will be used instead of starting a new calculation.

-Functionality used by multiple containers should be put in a common module.
+Functionality used by multiple plugins should be put in a common module.
 The applications common cache instance can be imported using
 ```python
 from webviz_config.common_cache import CACHE